TDStrasser/Kookaberry-Reference-Guide/docs/source/using.rst

 Power-up
 --------

-The simplest way to power-up the **Kookaberry** is to connect its USB connector to a charged USB battery, as in ::numref:`powerup`.
+The simplest way to power-up the **Kookaberry** is to connect its USB connector to a charged USB battery.

 .. _powerup:
 .. figure:: images/power-connect-usb.png